Today’s my birthday. At 23.11 – or 11.11 pm, which somehow sounds more magical :-) – I turn 45.

 18. I went to a Lenny Kravitz concert at Wembley Stadium and flew on a plane for the first time to Germany for a school exchange in Kiel.

 19. After my A-Levels (high school graduation), I started my degree at Cambridge, Emmanuel College.
-During the holidays, I had a number of jobs to earn money to finance my studies, e.g. as a postwoman, summer camp leader and on the CD and perfume counter in Boots the Chemist.
+During the holidays, I had a number of jobs to earn money to finance my studies, e.g. as a postwoman, summer camp leader and on the CD and perfume counter at Boots the Chemist.

-20. At uni, I was still passionate about athletics, hockey and then rowing too.
+20. At uni, I was still passionate about athletics and hockey, then rowing too.
 I was elected president of CUAC (Cambridge University Athletics Club) – and had the privilege of hosting the varsity match, the annual, traditional and fiercely contested competition between Oxford and Cambridge.

 21. My Grandad, who I loved dearly, passed away.
 It was a great loss for me.
 Shortly after, I packed my rucksack and got on an overnight coach from London to Mannheim for my year abroad.
 It was the first time I stepped foot in Baden-Württemberg, with no inkling that this would later become my home and where I would start a family.